A full stack development professional is the one who has sound technical knowledge of the key elements of development -

 Want to develop robust applications?
 Then try this one out.

 MongoDB: A NoSQL Database that stores data in binary JSON format.

 Express: A back end web application framework for Node.js used for designing and building web applications quickly and easily.

 Angular.js: A framework for building single-page client applications using HTML and TypeScript.
 It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.

 You can always dig into Python based frameworks (Django/Flask) or Java based frameworks (Spring/Spring Boot) once you are familiar with the working elements required for full stack development.

 As told before, requirements vary but the core essence is pretty much the same.

 LAMP stack is not preferred these days due to its low productivity and complex architecture.
-But MERN and MEAN stacks are hot and trending.
+But MERN stack developer skills and MEAN stack developer skills are hot and trending.
 Difference between the two is React and Angular.

 - React gives you a bit of freestyle coding while Angular JS has predefined rules which need to be followed.